Opponent Indifference in Rating Systems: A Theoretical Case for Sonas: Introduction

 \section{Introduction}

 For two-player competitive games like chess, professional sports, online gaming, etc, it is common practice to assign players/teams a real-number \emph{rating} capturing their skill level.
-Ratings are commonly applied in matchmaking systems \cite{AL09, AM17}; some more creative recent applications include pricing algorithms \cite{YDM14}, item response theory \cite{Forisek09}, etc. A \emph{rating system} is an algorithm that adjusts a player's rating upwards after each win, or downwards after each loss.
+Ratings are commonly applied in matchmaking systems \cite{AL09, AM17}; some more creative recent applications include pricing algorithms \cite{YDM14}, item response theory \cite{Forisek09}, etc.\ (see Section \ref{sec:priorwork} for more detail on the contribution of these papers).
+A \emph{rating system} is an algorithm that adjusts a player's rating upwards after each win, or downwards after each loss.
 Some notable rating systems used in practice include Harkness \cite{Harkness67}, Elo \cite{Elo67}, Glicko \cite{Glickman95}, Sonas \cite{Sonas02}, TrueSkill \cite{HMG06}, URS \cite{UniversalRating}, and more.
-See \cite{Glickman95, MCZ18, HMG06} for high-quality technical overviews of the inner workings of these rating systems.
+We refer to the papers \cite{Glickman95, MCZ18, HMG06}, which each develop a notable rating system, for high-quality technical overviews of the inner workings and contrasts between the rating systems in the literature.